WillTheFarmer/apache-logs-to-mysql/.github/README.md

 All folder paths, filename patterns, logging, processing, MySQL connection setting variables are in .env file for easy installation and maintenance.

-Two Python modules can run in PM2 daemon process manager for 24/7 online processing on multiple computers feeding a single Server module simultaneous.
+Two Python Client modules can run in PM2 daemon process manager for 24/7 online processing on multiple web servers feeding a single Server module simultaneous.

 Application is developed with Python 3.12, MySQL and 4 Python modules.
 Modules are listed with Python Package Index link, install command for each platform & GitHub Repository link.
 ## MySQL Access Log View by Browser - 1 of 66 schema views